 This document is part of a series of documents that describe how vulnerabilities arise in programming languages.
 ISO/IEC 24772-1 addresses vulnerabilities that can arise in any programming language and hence is language independent.
 The other parts of the series are dedicated to individual languages.

 This document provides guidance for the programming language Ada, so that application developers considering Ada or using Ada will be better able to avoid the programming constructs that can lead to vulnerabilities in software written in the Ada language and their attendant consequences.
 This document can also be used by developers to select source code evaluation tools that can discover and eliminate some constructs that could lead to vulnerabilities in their software.
-This Document can also be used in comparison with companion Documents and with the language-independent report, ISO/IEC 24772-1, Information Technology – Programming Languages— Guidance to avoiding vulnerabilities in programming languages, to select a programming language that provides the appropriate level of confidence that anticipated problems can be avoided.
+This Document can also be used in comparison with companion Documents and with the language-independent report, ISO/IEC 24772-1, Information Technology – Programming Languages— Avoidance mechanisms for avoiding vulnerabilities in programming languages, to select a programming language that provides the appropriate level of confidence that anticipated problems can be avoided.

 It should be noted that this document is inherently incomplete.
 It is not possible to provide a complete list of programming language vulnerabilities because new weaknesses are discovered continually.
 Any such document can only describe those that have been found, characterized, and determined to have sufficient probability and consequence.

-Information Technology — Programming Languages — Guidance to avoiding vulnerabilities in programming languages – Part 2: Vulnerability descriptions for the programming language Ada
+Information Technology — Programming Languages — Avoidance mechanisms for avoiding vulnerabilities in programming languages – Part 2: Vulnerability descriptions for the programming language Ada

 1. Scope